Startup

 ICC Power-On

-IMPORTANT ensure that instcool is powered on to provide liquid cooling to the ICC.
+is powered on to provide liquid cooling to the ICC.Using the pwrGUI ninja tab, power on

-login (if required, password provided to those who need it)
+Log in (if required); password provided to those who need it

-in the left menu, select
+In the left menu, select

 Software Startup